 Curious people and eureka moments

-Curious people and eureka moments – The Young Darwinian journal has a section in each issue about Curious people.
+The Young Darwinian journal has a section in each issue about Curious people, and what made then choose science or engineering as a career.
 Read here about some of them – Curious Chiara, Curious Sudha, Curious Bill and Curious Osamu.
 Click here to read their stories.

 Read about an amazing young man Elvis who lives in Nigeria